Borderline personality disorder: Genetics and heritability

 Compared to other major psychiatric conditions, the exploration of genetic underpinnings in BPD remains novel.
 Estimates suggest the heritability of BPD ranges from 37% to 69%, indicating that human genetic variations account for a substantial portion of the risk for BPD within the population.
 Twin studies, which often form the basis of these estimates, may overestimate the perceived influence of genetics due to the shared environment of twins, potentially skewing results.

 Certain studies propose that personality disorders are significantly shaped by genetics, more so than many Axis I disorders, such as depression and eating disorders, and even surpassing the genetic impact on broad personality traits.
 A twin study found that BPD ranks as the third most heritable among ten surveyed personality disorders.

 Research involving twin and sibling studies has shown a genetic component to traits associated with BPD, such as impulsive aggression; with the genetic contribution to behavior from serotonin-related genes appearing to be modest.

 A study conducted by Trull et al. in the Netherlands, which included 711 sibling pairs and 561 parents, aimed to identify genetic markers associated with BPD.
-This research identified a linkage to genetic markers on chromosome 9 as relevant to BPD characteristics, underscoring a significant genetic contribution to the variability observed in BPD features.
+This research identified a linkage to genetic markers on chromosome 9 as relevant to BPD characteristics, indicating a significant genetic contribution to the variability observed in BPD features.
 Prior findings from this group indicated that 42% of BPD feature variability could be attributed to genetics, with the remaining 58% owing to environmental factors.

 Among specific genetic variants under scrutiny as of 2012, the DRD4 7-repeat polymorphism (of the dopamine receptor D_{4}) located on chromosome 11 has been linked to disorganized attachment, and in conjunction with the 10/10-repeat genotype of the dopamine transporter (DAT), it has been associated with issues with inhibitory control, both of which are characteristic of BPD.
-Additionally, potential links to chromosome 5 are being explored, further emphasizing the complex genetic landscape influencing BPD development and manifestation.